nishitvp/better_opts_attacks/README.md

 # _May I have your attention?_ Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks

-This repository contains code to run the ASTRA and ASTRA++ attacks that break SecAlign and StruQ.
+This repository contains code to run the ASTRA and ASTRA++ attacks that break SecAlign++, SecAlign, StruQ.
 This repository also contains some examples of generated attacks and attack logs

 ## Setup